 Nutrition 101 - Glossary - B

 BMI - Definition - Body Mass Index (BMI) is a measure of body fat that is calculated from a person's height and weight and used to determine overweight and obesity.
-Relevance - BMI is used to evaluate the weight category to which an individual belongs, which can help identify potential health risks: Higher BMI is associated with increased risk of heart disease, type II diabetes, hypertension, and other health issues.
+Relevance - Higher BMI is associated with increased risk of heart disease, type 2 diabetes, hypertension, and other health issues.